mmcliii/MusicMoodAndroid/README.md

 Can be run on both real and virtual Android devices from Android Studio

-### As the app is currently on development mode, user needs to be added to the allowlist of Spotify API by the developer before using
+### As the app is currently on development mode, user needs to be added to the allowlist of Spotify API by the developer before testing